Endpoint Agents

 Typically, organizations have multiple teams that manage their IT estate so to assist in the deployment and planning stages and to ensure the right teams are involved do check the pre-deployment requirements. the teams who manage functions such as software deployments, end-user access control, VPN-access, proxies and anti-virus systems must be involved as early as possible, so the Endpoint deployment runs smoothly.
 Use the following links for detailed instructions on how to install Endpoint Agents.

-We currently support the use of HTTP proxies for both types of Endpoint Agents.
-If you need HTTPS proxy support please contact our Customer Engineering Team.
-The network performance from an Endpoint Agent to a proxy will be automatically measured during Scheduled Tests or Browser Sessions recordings.
-The network performance tests consist of a hop-by-hop path trace and end-end latency, loss and jitter tests.
+The Endpoint Agent (and pulse) support the use of HTTP proxies.
+The network performance from an Endpoint Agent to a proxy is automatically measured during Scheduled Tests (as a part of synthetic tests) or Real User Test results.
+The network performance tests consist of a hop-by-hop path trace and end-to-end latency, loss, and jitter tests.
 Network tests are unable to reach the final target when a proxy is in use (Figure 3 below shows a proxy in use and the Network layer tests unable to reach the final target), therefore, all network tests are performed to the proxy instead.
-If you need network layer performance measurements beyond a proxy then please reach out to the Customer Engineering Team for assistance.

 The proxy used by Browser Sessions is not configurable but automatically detected from the host system.
 See Figures 3 and 4 below for examples of how we present proxy data.